 Skip to contents

 eXtreme Gradient Boosting regression using an Accelerated Failure Time objective.
-Calls xgboost::xgb.train() from package xgboost with objective set to survival:aft and eval_metric to aft-nloglik by default.
+Calls xgboost::xgb.train() from package xgboost with objective set to survival:aft and eval_metric to aft-nloglik.

 Details